-Change in texture: Vanilla extracts has a vicious consistent texture throughout, but in case they have a cloudy or muddy appearance or if any impurities float inside the best thing to do is not to use the extract.
+Change in texture: Vanilla extract has a vicious consistent texture throughout, but in case they have a cloudy or muddy appearance or if any impurities float inside the best thing to do is not to use the extract.

 Change in flavour: Vanilla will be best within the time it should be used that is, within 3-4 years.
 If you notice a change in flavor, you better want to buy a new on for obvious reasons of course!

 Still worried about your vanilla extract gone bad?
 Read on because we have a sweet surprise for you.